jonathanhogg/flitter/docs/language.md

 ### Unicode Strings

-All **Flitter** source code files are assumed to be UTF-8 encoded and Unicode symbols are permitted in all string values.
-In-line strings may be denoted with single `'` or double `"` straight quotes.
+All **Flitter** source code files must be UTF-8 encoded and all Unicode characters are permitted in string values.
+In-line strings may be denoted with straight single (`'`) or double (`"`) quotes.
 Strings may be broken across multiple lines by enclosing them in triple-single (`'''`) or triple-double (`"""`) quotes.
-The usual range of backslash escape sequences are supported within strings, including Unicode hexadecimal characters with `\u`.
+The usual range of backslash escape sequences are supported within strings, including Unicode hexadecimal escapes with `\u`.

 Anywhere in the rendering engine where strings values are expected, vectors will be converted into a single string value.
 This will be done by concatenating each